BDC Hamburger Icon

 Get-SFTPFile @getParams

-Get-SFTPFile -SessionId $session.SessionId -Path ‘C:localfile.txt’
+Remove-SFTPItem -SessionId $session.SessionId -Path ‘C:\remoteFile.txt’

 Be mindful when downloading and removing files.
 Double-check your file paths to ensure data integrity.

-Ending the session
+4. Ending the session

-Once you’ve done whatever you need to do on the SFTP server, you should then disconnect and remove the session.
-You could just call Remove-SFTPSession and provide the session, but it’s always better to check ahead of time just to be sure the session is still there.
-You can check to see if the session is still created by using the Get-SFTPSession.
+Once you’re done managing files on the SFTP server, you should disconnect and remove the session.
+While you could simply call Remove-SFTPSession and provide the session, it’s always better to check ahead of time to ensure the session is still active.
+You can verify the session’s existence using Get-SFTPSession.

 First, check to see if your session exists.
-If it does, disconnect it and completely remove it from your session.
+If it does, disconnect it and completely remove it from your session:

 if ($session = Get-SFTPSession -SessionId $session.SessionId) {